datacarpentry/astronomy-python/_episodes/06-photo.md

 ## Making a polygon
 The MIST isochrone files available on the website above can't be directly plotted over our data.
-We've selected the relevant part of the isochrone, the filter's we're interested, and scaled the photometry to the distance of GD-1
+We have selected the relevant part of the isochrone, the filters we are interested in, and scaled the photometry to the distance of GD-1
 ([details here](../_extras/calculating_MIST_isochrone.md)).
 Now we can read in the results: